ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-I have been a long-term freelancer and contractor in the past so attempting to summarise my work experience and history into a CV is always challenging.
+I have been a freelancer and contractor in the past so attempting to summarise my work experience and history is always challenging.

-Below are chronologically the most recent and relevant projects I have worked on, I can supply them on request.
+Below are chronologically the most recent and relevant projects I have worked on, I can supply more details on request.

-My years of experience organising user groups, training days, and managing small developer teams make me suitable for community, evangelist, training, or writer roles.

 ## Accomplishments